Classic country: Dividing line

 The 1990 dividing line coincided with a change in Billboard magazine's rules for what was then the Hot Country Singles record chart.
 Before 1990, it had operated under a variant of the methods used to produce the Hot 100; singles sales were combined with radio airplay to rank songs on the chart.
 In 1990, through an affiliation with Nielsen Broadcast Data Systems, Billboard dropped record sales from the formula, basing a song's ranking solely on spins on country radio, weighted by a station's listenership.
 (The formula reincorporated singles sales, both physical and digital, in 2012, but included airplay on non-country stations, thus giving pop-crossover singles a major advantage.)
 The 1990 change had quick effects: many musicians who had had consistent success on the chart through the late 1980s suddenly dropped out of the top 40 by 1991.

 Although this 1990-era dividing line, to a certain extent, exists, it is not necessarily universal.
 "Classic" era country artists such as Kenny Rogers, Willie Nelson, and Dolly Parton continued producing hits well into the 2000s that received mainstream country radio airplay (sometimes in collaborations).
 Other artists from the era that did not continue to receive wider radio airplay after their heyday maintained strong cult followings from fans of all ages; an example of this is Johnny Cash, who remains in high regard many years after his 2003 death.
 Artists who began their careers in the 1980s, near the dividing line of the classic/modern divide, enjoy followings among both audiences; examples include George Strait and Reba McEntire, both of whom (as of 2014) are still active and performing hit songs.
 Neotraditional country, a style of country that arose in the 1980s, continues to produce hit songs and artists that draw from the sounds of the classic country era.

 In part due to changing demographic pressures, "classic country" radio stations have begun adding 1990s music into their playlists since the late 2000s and phasing out music from the 1960s and earlier.
 Since the late 2010s, some classic country stations play country music from the 2000s, with 1970s music increasingly being de-emphasized.
 Some classic country stations have also been adding occasional 2010s music.
 Examples of this are KLBL in Malvern, Arkansas, the now-defunct WAGL in Portville, New York (which brands itself as "country throwbacks" instead of classic country), and KMJX in Conway, Arkansas.
 Since the mid 2020s, a few classic country stations like WRKA in Louisville, Kentucky have also been phasing out 1980s music.
-This is not universal, as a few AM radio stations still emphasize the earlier, pre-1990s country cuts; WRVK in Mount Vernon, Kentucky, KWMT in Fort Dodge, Iowa, and WBZI in Xenia, Ohio being prominent examples.
+This is not universal, as a few stations still emphasize the earlier, pre-1990s country cuts; WRVK in Mount Vernon, Kentucky, KKYX in San Antonio, Texas, and WBZI in Xenia, Ohio being prominent examples.